Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  ## General requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}

-       1. The [=streaming presentation=] ingested MUST be either MPEG DASH [[!MPEGDASH]] or HTTP live Streaming [[!RFC8216]] conforming.
+       1. The [=Streaming presentation=] ingested MUST be either MPEG DASH [[!MPEGDASH]] or HTTP live Streaming [[!RFC8216]] conforming.
-       2. The ingest source MUST support the use of fully qualified domain names to identify the [=receiving entity=].
+       2. The ingest source MUST support the use of fully qualified domain names to identify the [=Receiving entity=].
-       3. Both the ingest source and [=receiving entity=] MUST support IPv4 and IPv6 transport.
+       3. Both the ingest source and [=Receiving entity=] MUST support IPv4 and IPv6 transport.
        4. The ingest source MUST have the capability of specifying the publishing path (which will be used to publish the content) as well as the delivery path (which clients will use to retrieve the content).